I-2-3-50.Special Notices for the Blind or Visually Impaired

 A. Persons Who May Request a Special Notice Option (SNO)

-Title II and title XVI claimants, beneficiaries, recipients, and representative payees who are blind or visually impaired may request a special notice option.
+Generally, title II and title XVI claimants, beneficiaries, recipients, and representative payees who are blind or visually impaired may request a special notice option.
 For the purpose of this provision, a blind or visually impaired person includes:

 legally competent blind or visually impaired adults;